raux/PomWalker/README.md

 ------------------

 Class MainWalker - Used as the main file with configurations.

-# scanlog - file used to store the file paths of each POM file
-# repo - path of where the Maven repository resides
-# outF = variable that stores the outputfile name.. (outputPOM.csv)
+ -scanlog : file used to store the file paths of each POM file -repo : path of where the Maven repository resides -outF : variable that stores the outputfile name.. (outputPOM.csv)

 Class FileScan - Used for scanning files

 Class PomParser - used for parsing the POM files.

-##method printManagedModel - used to parse and extract dependencies of superPOM files
-(those with managed dependencies)
+--method printManagedModel - used to parse and extract dependencies of superPOM files (those with managed dependencies)

-##method printDep used to parse and extract dependencies of normal dependencies.
+--method printDep used to parse and extract dependencies of normal dependencies.